Student Internships

 Elder, Health and Disability Unit

 Elder: Opportunities to help clients with a wide range of legal issues.
-Opportunities to represent clients facing denial or termination of health and income benefits in hearings conducted by various state and federal agencies, such as the Office of Medicaid, Department of Transitional Assistance, Social Security Administration.
-Further opportunities to work with clients facing evictions, or discharge from a nursing home.
-Students will interview clients, carry out legal and factual research to develop the record, and will also work with individuals and community groups on issues such as elder abuse and improving quality of life for nursing home residents.
+Opportunities to work with clients facing evictions, or discharge from a nursing home.
+Further opportunities to represent clients facing denial or termination of health and income benefits in hearings conducted by various state and federal agencies, such as the Office of Medicaid and Department of Transitional Assistance.
+Students will interview clients, carry out legal and factual research to develop the record, and will also work with individuals and community groups on issues such as elder abuse and improving quality of life for elders.
 Legal work will be both individual case work, as well as opportunities to participate in systemic impact work such as legislative and administrative advocacy.

 Health & Disability: Opportunities to represent individuals who have disability claims pending at the Social Security, Office of Hearing Operations and review, as well as to represent clients facing denial or termination of health care coverage by Office of Medicaid.
 Students will interview clients, develop record for administrative hearing and appear at the hearing(in some instances); will also represent individuals and some community groups on access to health care issues; identify uninsured individuals facing tax penalties under Health Care Reform and help them access public health care programs; deal with administrative agencies such as the Office of Medicaid and the Connector, as well as legal research and writing; work on the implementation of the Affordable Care Act in Massachusetts.
 Fluency in a foreign language (especially Spanish) is a plus.